Rudolf Kühnhold: Partnership with GEMA

 Kühnhold worked closely with GEMA and led their attempts to improve the continuous-wave system, but also retained his position at the NVA.
 In October 1934, strong reflections were observed from an aircraft that happened to fly through the beam; this opened consideration of targets other than ships and brought funding from NVA.

 At that time, the success of a number of researchers in using pulsed-transmission for measuring the height of the ionosphere was well known.
 Also, underwater acoustical detection used pulsed transmission.
 Thus, Kühnhold and the GEMA team turned their attention to developing a pulsed radio system for combined detection and range determination.

 Their pulsed system used a new Philips magnetron with better frequency stability.
-It was modulated with 2-ms pulses at a pulse repetition frequency (PRF) of 2000 Hz.
-The transmitting antenna was an array of 10 pairs of dipoles with a reflecting mesh.
+It was modulated with 2 microsecond pulses at a pulse repetition frequency (PRF) of 2000 Hz.
+The 52 cm transmitting antenna was an array of 10 pairs of dipoles with a reflecting mesh.
 The wide-band regenerative circuit used Acorn triodes from RCA, and the receiving antenna had three pairs of dipoles and incorporated lobe switching.
 A blocking device shut the receiver input when the transmitter pulsed.
 For displaying the range, it had a Braun tube (a CRT), improved in the late 1920s by Manfred von Ardenne.

-The equipment was placed atop a tower at a NVA test facility beside the Lubecker Bay near Pelzerhaken.
+The equipment was placed atop a tower at a NVA test facility beside the Bay of Lübeck near Pelzerhaken.
 This pulse-modulated system first detected returns from woods across the bay at a range of 15 km in May 1935, but had limited success detecting a ship only a short distance out on the bay.
 The receiver was rebuilt, becoming a superheterodyne set, and the system then tracked vessels at up to 8-km range.